Blog

 The first problem is fragility.
 Tampermonkey scripts depend on the exact HTML structure of Freelancer.com's pages.

-The moment the platform updates its bid form, milestone selector, or NDA gate — and they do, regularly — the script breaks.
-You will not know it has broken until you check your bid history a few days later and see that nothing has been submitted, or worse, that bids have been submitted with the wrong amount or no proposal at all.
+The moment the platform updates its bid form, milestone selector, or NDA gate (and they do, regularly), the script breaks.
+You won't know it has broken until you check your bid history a few days later and see that nothing's been submitted, or worse, that bids have been submitted with the wrong amount or no proposal at all.

 There is no support to call.
-There is no changelog.
-You are on your own.
+There's no changelog.
+You're on your own.

 When the script silently bids the wrong amount on a $1,000 project, the cost of "free" becomes immediately clear.